crusaderky/python_project_template/README.md

 This project contains all the boilerplate for initialising a new Python project on github.
 It includes:

+- Package management with pixi
-- Automated tests with py.test
+- Automated tests with pytest
-- Enforced static code linting and validation with ruff, black and mypy, encapsulated by pre-commit
+- Enforced static code linting and validation with ruff, black and mypy, automated by pre-commit
 - Sphinx documentation framework
 - Integration with github workflows, codecov.io, and readthedocs
-- CI tests against multiple versions of Python (Anaconda distribution) and on multiple OSs (Linux, Windows, and MacOS)
+- CI tests against multiple versions of Python, multiple OSs (Linux, Windows, and MacOS) and architectures (x86 and ARM).
 - Explicit tests for minimum supported dependencies versions
+- Stress tests for free-threading (noGIL)
 - Automated versioning with setuptools-scm
 - Step-by-step guide to release to pypi and conda-forge